-In September 2021, the University of Birmingham will open The Exchange.
-Located in Centenary Square, The Exchange will use the University's research, teaching and local, national and international networks to create a place of curiosity, celebration, collaboration and change.
+In September 2021, the University of Birmingham opened The Exchange.
+Located in Centenary Square, The Exchange will connect the University's research, teaching and local, national and international networks to create a place of curiosity, celebration, collaboration and change.
 In doing so, we will bring together communities to shape the ideas and solutions that will make our cities and regions better places to live, work and learn.

 The Exchange is based in Centenary Square, Birmingham's 'civic heart' that is home to many of our city's most iconic locations such as the Library of Birmingham, the International Convention Centre, Symphony Hall and the REP theatre.
 The Exchange is next door to the new HSBC headquarters and a stone's throw away from PwC, Baskerville House, the Council House and the Town Hall.
 Centenary Square is part of an exciting new development that will revolutionise transportation and public spaces in the area, making it one of the UK's most attractive locations for work and leisure.

 The Exchange is located at 3 Centenary Square in a grade II listed building that was originally founded as the Birmingham Municipal Bank.
 Learn more about the building and redevelopment, see the opening hours or book The Exchange for an event.